 Joan Robinson-Berry began service as vice president and general manager of Boeing South Carolina in June 2016.
-In this position, she has overall leadership responsibility for Boeing’s South Carolina facilities in North Charleston and reports to Ray Conner, president and chief executive officer of Boeing Commercial Airplanes.
+In this position, she has overall leadership responsibility for Boeing’s South Carolina facilities in North Charleston and reports to Kevin McAllister, president and chief executive officer of Boeing Commercial Airplanes.

 Boeing South Carolina’s (BSC’s) airport campus is home to 787 Aftbody and Midbody Operations, 787 Final Assembly and Delivery operations, as well as an Engineering Design Center and IT Centers.
 BSC’s north campus includes the Interiors Responsibility Center South Carolina, Propulsion South Carolina, and a Boeing Research & Technology Center.